 Before committing to a longer plan, we can do up to 4 pay-as-you-go trial lessons.
 Summer is a great time for trial lessons, but you can start anytime I have space.

 To register, students must commit for a specified period of time with a specified number of lessons.

 For weekly lessons, typically this is the rest of the school year.
 A full school year at my studio would be approximately 36 (or more) lessons over the 40 weeks of the regular Edmonton school year (Christmas Break and Spring Break observed).
 Summer lessons are also available.

 For adults with a two-week schedule, typically this is a term.
 Terms run September through December (8 lessons), January through April (8 lessons) and May through August (flexible number of lessons – it’s summer!).

-For weekly lessons, I ask that payment be made in advance, but generally leave how far in advance up to you.
+For weekly lessons, I ask that payment be made in advance, but have options for how far in advance.